Yuri Nikulin: Biography

-Early Years
+Early years

-Nikulin was born just after the end of the Russian civil war, in Demidov town in Smolensk Oblast.
-His father Vladimir Andreyevich was a critic, an author of satirical plays and a director in Demidov local Drama theatre.
-Yuri’s mother Lidiya was an actress there, they got married in the early 1920s and in 1925 moved to Moscow.
+Nikulin was born just after the end of the Russian civil war, in Demidov, Smolensk Oblast.
+His father Vladimir Andreyevich was a critic, an author of satirical plays and a director in Demidov's local drama theatre.
+Yuri’s mother Lidiya was an actress there.
+They got married in the early 1920s and in 1925 moved to Moscow.

-In Moscow Yuri entered a prestigious school No. 16 and soon received from the school pedologist an unfavorable characteristic of “a child with limited abilities”.
-The insulted father came to school and confronted the teacher, proving that Yuri was a bright kid.
-Vladimir Nikulin led a drama club in the school, they staged contemporary playwrights and Yuri was a passionate artist there.
-In the eighth grade he was transferred to the school No. 346 that was considered ‘a mediocre one’.
-He graduated in 1939, in a few months he was called up for military duty.
+In Moscow, Yuri entered a prestigious school No. 16 and soon received from the school pedologist an unfavorable characteristic of "a child with limited abilities".
+His father, insulted, came to the school and confronted the teacher, proving that Yuri was a bright kid.
+Vladimir Nikulin led a drama club in the school.
+They staged contemporary playwrights and Yuri was a passionate artist there.
+In the eighth grade he was transferred to the school No. 346 that was considered "a mediocre one".
+He graduated in 1939 and in a few months was called up for military duty.

 World War II

-Nikulin was drafted to the Red Army on November 18, 1939, at the age of 17.
+Nikulin was drafted to the Red Army on 18 November 1939, at the age of 17.
 In December he was sent to the Winter War with Finland in an anti-aircraft battery near Sestroretsk.
-During fights at the Mannerheim Line he served as a wireman and once was ordered to lay 2 km of wire from reels on a backpack in -30 °C. On that night he was so exhausted after the mission that fell asleep in the snow, fortunately rescued by the border patrol.
-He suffered from severe frostbites and for the rest of his life his legs froze easily.
+During fights at the Mannerheim Line he served as a wireman and once was ordered to lay 2 km of wire from reels on a backpack in -30 °C weather.
+On that night he was so exhausted after the mission that he fell asleep in the snow, fortunately rescued by the border patrol.
+He suffered from severe frostbite and for the rest of his life his legs froze easily.
 Upon recovery he returned to his division.

-In 1941 Nikulin was waiting for demobilization when the German invasion of the Soviet Union began.
-In 1942 his battery was located near the sieged Leningrad.
+In 1941, he was waiting for demobilization when the German invasion of the Soviet Union began.
+In 1942 his battery was located near the besieged Leningrad.
 In 1944 he again escaped death by pure luck - a few seconds after he left a trench shelter it was hit by a heavy artillery missile.
-In the same year he was by commander's mistake sent to set wire in an occupied village and wasn’t killed by German soldiers only by sheer luck.
+In the same year he was by his commander's mistake sent to set wire in an occupied village and wasn’t killed by German soldiers only by sheer luck.
 Upon the end of the war he was dismissed from the army only in 1946.